Latest Tweet

 MEETINGS

 Meetings are held whenever people want to get together to talk about towers and make plans to promote their appreciation.
-Dates will be posted here.
-Future plans are for meetings in London, Colchester and Norwich dependent on securing premises.
+Dates will be posted on this blog.

 In 2002 photographer Nat Bocking had the idea of writing what became 'A guide to the water towers of East Anglia' because he had been photographing water towers for local landscape studies but he could not find any information about who built them and why.